TalariaSoftware/talariasoftware.github.io/consulting/rails_rescue.md

 slow,
 or crashing?
 Did you fail a security audit
-and don't havee
+and don't have
 the capacity
 to fix the problems?
 Do you need
 to migrate
-to a different hosting platform, to upgrade gems, or upgrade Rails itself?
+to a different hosting platform, upgrade gems, or upgrade Rails itself?
 Or do you need
 preventative maintenance